SunzidHassan/25_semanticOSL_code/README.md

 ```

-The program will save robot's egocentric frames, and a csv file containing LLM reasoning output.
-Check the `save` directory for sample output.
+The program will save robot's egocentric frames, and a csv file containing LLM reasoning output in the `save` directory.
+Check the directory for sample outputs.

 ## 🔖 Citation
 ```